Castlight Health Inc. [CSLT] Stock trading around $2.03 per share: What’s Next?

 – Clayton, Dubilier & Rice funds to invest in new enterprise; former Aetna Chairman and CEO Ron Williams to be Chairman of combined company.

+Castlight Health Inc. stock has also gained 31.82% of its value over the past 7 days.
+However, CSLT stock has inclined by 19.41% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -13.62% and gained 31.82% year-on date.

-Compared to the average trading volume of 703.95K shares, CSLT reached a trading volume of 45533216 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CSLT stock reached $329.10 million, with 161.10 million shares outstanding and 126.96 million shares in the current float.
+Compared to the average trading volume of 1.70M shares, CSLT reached a trading volume of 12397172 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wells Fargo have made an estimate for Castlight Health Inc. shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on January 08, 2020.
 While these analysts kept the previous recommendation, Canaccord Genuity dropped their target price from $4 to $1.50.
 The new note on the price target was released on November 20, 2019, representing the official price target for Castlight Health Inc. stock.
 On October 31, 2018, analysts decreased their price target for CSLT shares from 6 to 5.